March 28th — April 27th

 One user said he would expect the mobile app to operate like the Go Pro app and would love to see how much more he could control his camera remotely.
 This insight pushed me to incorporate more of those sorts of features into the app.
 Features such as changing settings and releasing the shutter, as well as being able to view photos and download them.

 The Camera UI was mostly informed by the market research and cultural analysis of photographers and their common complaints.
 Additionally, looking at the mobile app that allowed users to directly interact with the image to change things like focus point, exposure, and more informed those features on my prototype.
-This research overall indicated that there is a desire for robust, connected cameras and that the market does leave some to be desired.
+This research overall clearly indicated that there is a desire for powerful connected cameras and that the market does leave some to be desired.